Vyral/ryan-smith/_posts/2022-12-27-the-facts-behind-waiting-to-buy.md

 {% include excerpt.html %}

 With the market shifting so dramatically, it may be tempting to try and time the market and get the best deal possible.
-However, Is this really the right move?
+However, is this really the right move?
 Today, I’m breaking down all of the factors that go into this decision.

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video:**